tayloredwebsites/healthy_meals_5/README.md

 - Base Starter branch issues, updates, or feature requests
 - Application feature requests

-If you are interested in contributing to the software development, please email [Dave Taylor of Taylored Web Sites](mailto:tayloredwebsites@me.com)
+If you are interested in contributing to the software development, please email [David Andrews Taylor of Taylored Web Sites](mailto:tayloredwebsites@me.com)

 ## License